 This guide provides a comparison of the four primary ways to acquire business software in order to help make your next IT purchase a wise investment, not a costly mistake.

-In the latest 2019 State of IT Annual Report on IT Budgets and Tech Trends, it found:
+The 2019 State of IT Annual Report on IT Budgets and Tech Trends found that:

-- Over ⅓ of midsized companies (500-999 staff) have seen their IT budget increase in 2018 due to corporate tax cuts
+- More than one out of three mid-sized companies (500-999 staff) have seen their IT budget increase in 2018 due to corporate tax cuts

-With so many options on the market with varying price tags and features, decision-makers are asking - “How can I make sure I am investing in a solution that will solve my problems, and not spending money on one that will complicate my business and create even more problems?”
+With so many unique options on the market, each with varying price tags and features, business leaders are asking—“How can I make sure that I’m investing in a solution that will solve my problems, and not one that will complicate my business and create even more problems?”
 Poor investments can consume egregious amounts of time, resources, and effort for very little ROI, so selecting solid, reliable investment opportunities is paramount.

 WAYS TO ACQUIRE BUSINESS SOFTWARE OR APPS